google/highway/g3doc/impl_details.md

 we don't want to copy them into each target's implementation.
 Instead, we implement such functions in [generic_ops-inl.h](../hwy/ops/generic_ops-inl.h), which is included into every backend.
+To allow some targets to override these functions, we use the same per-target include guard mechanism, e.g. `HWY_NATIVE_AES`.

 The functions there are typically templated on the vector and/or tag types.
-To allow some targets to override these functions, we use the same per-target include guard mechanism, e.g. `HWY_NATIVE_AES`.
+This is necessary because the vector type depends on the target.
+Although `Vec128` is available on most targets, `HWY_SCALAR`, `HWY_RVV` and `HWY_SVE*` lack this type.
+To enable specialized overloads (e.g. only for signed integers), we use the `HWY_IF` SFINAE helpers.
+Example: `template <class V, class D = DFromV<V>, HWY_IF_SIGNED_D(D)>`.
+Note that there is a limited set of `HWY_IF` that work directly with vectors, identified by their `_V` suffix.
+However, the functions likely use a `D` type anyway, thus it is convenient to obtain one in the template arguments and also use that for `HWY_IF_*_D`.

 For x86, we also avoid some duplication by implementing only once the functions which are shared between all targets.
 They reside in